djunh1/hhockey/deploy_tools/Readme.txt

 Objective:  Provide basic overview for deploying this application onto AWS.

 Prerequisites:

 (1) Ensure EC2 and RDS instances are operating.
-This is written to SSH into the EC2 instance using keys downloaded to a local machine.
+Make sure the EC2 instance can connect to the RDS, and that the RDS is private.
+Both instances must be a part of the same VPC.

 (2) Supervisor is installed : sudo easy_install suypervisor.

 (3) Ensure ownership to run files is for user of EC2 instance.

 Precautions: